statisticalbiotechnology/dsbook/dsbook/unsupervised/VAEofCarcinomas.md

 +++ {"id": "uwlylH9QdZIo"}

+NB!
+Don't run this notebook unless you have a GPU on your computer; it executes slowly on a CPU.

 # VAE analysis of two lung cancer sets

-Here we training a VAE of two different datasets within the TCGA.
+Here we train a VAE on two different datasets from TCGA.
 We will first merge the two datasets and subsequently try to separate the samples based on their latent variables.
-This is made in analogue with the notebook on PCA.
+This is made analogous to the notebook on PCA.

-First we retrieve our two TCGA lungcancer data from cbioportal.org.
-One of the sets are from [Lung Adenocarcinomas](https://en.wikipedia.org/wiki/Adenocarcinoma_of_the_lung) and the other is from [Lung Squamous Cell Carcinomas](https://en.wikipedia.org/wiki/Squamous-cell_carcinoma_of_the_lung).
-We first load our dataset,  however, I have hiddden the code fort this, as you have seen rthat in previous examples
+First we retrieve our two TCGA lung cancer datasets from cbioportal.org.
+One of the sets is from [Lung Adenocarcinomas](https://en.wikipedia.org/wiki/Adenocarcinoma_of_the_lung) and the other is from [Lung Squamous Cell Carcinomas](https://en.wikipedia.org/wiki/Squamous-cell_carcinoma_of_the_lung).
+We first load our datasets; the loading code is hidden here, but it is available in the module tcga_read.

 Particularly, we added code that is hidden in the other version of the notebook,that is not important for the understanding of the analysis, but can be found in the module tcga_read.
 Execute the code and proceed to next step.